Managing Large CAPEX Projects: Moving away from ‘Project Management’ to ‘Project Flow Management’

 For this, it is important to limit the WIP of ‘work bundles’ based on resource availability within different functional resource groups right from design to civil or structural erection and equipment erection phase.

-- The entry and exit criteria of work, bundles are followed strictly to ensure a clear handover of work bundles between resource groups.
-New work is allowed to be opened only when the one in the stipulated WIP is over.
+• The entry and exit criteria of work, bundles are followed strictly to ensure a clear handover of work bundles between resource groups.
+New work is allowed to be opened only when the one in WIP is over in the stipulated time.

 2. Sequential Number Priorities